What is the atrial Septum?

 What is a defect in the atrial septum ?

-Atrial septal defects represent acommunication between the left and right atria.
+Atrial septal defects represent communication between the left and right atria.

-Is there normally a hole in the atrial septum in the newborn ?
+hole in the atrial septuma? in the newborn ?
+Classes

 What are the types of ASD ?